alan-kudelko/TrinityTrack6000/MainControlBoard/README.md

 Due to the large number of pins, I decided to use colors to group them.
 Colors and hardware related to them are described below:
-- 🟠 USART2 used to communicate with PC via Nucleo Board Programmer
+- 🟠 UART2 - Communication with L76K GPS
-- 🔵 Infineon MCU related pins, SPI2 communication, kill switch and reset
+- 🔵 SPI2, GPIO - Inter-MCU communication pins and MCU's reset pins
-- 🟢 ATmega328p and MCP230017 related pins, I2C2 communication and reset
+- 🟢 I²C - Communication with ADXL345 accelerometer
-- 🟣 SPI1 - communication with external EEPROM, NRF240L01 and ADXL345 accelerometer
+- 🟣 SPI1 - Communication with FM25L16B-GTR FRAM, NRF240L01 radio module and MCP23S17 pin expander
-- 🔴 ST-Link / Debug / SWD
+- 🔴 ST-Link, UART1 - Debug, SWD, Programming
-- ⚪ Unused / General Purpose
+- ⚪ Unused - General Purpose
-- 🟡 Basic GPIO used to control various tank components such as LED's, smoke generator etc.
+- 🟡 GPIO - used to control various tank components such as LED's, smoke generator etc.
 - 🔷 RTC / Backup / LPTIM